 Medicare Advantage and Dual Residency

-Medicare Advantage (also known as Medicare Part C) is an option you can choose instead of Original Medicare and a Medigap plan.
-Medicare Advantage plans are sold by private insurance companies.
+Medicare Advantage is an option you can choose instead of Original Medicare and a Medigap plan.
+They’re sold by private insurance companies.

-They have the same benefits as Original Medicare, and many provide additional benefits like prescription drug coverage.
+They have the same benefits as Original Medicare and may provide additional benefits like prescription drug coverage.

 However, unlike Original Medicare, Medicare Advantage plans use provider networks.
 Some plans are PPOs.
 You may have the flexibility to see a doctor outside the network, but you will pay more for it.
 Other plans are HMOs.
 You typically must use providers within the network.